StanfordSpezi/SpeziAccount/README.md

 The ``AccountSetup`` and ``AccountOverview`` views are central to `SpeziAccount`.
-You use the ``AccountDetails`` abstraction within your views to visualize account information of the associated user account.
+You use the ``AccountDetails`` collection within your views to visualize account information of the associated user account.

 An ``AccountService`` provides an abstraction layer for managing different types of account management services (e.g., email address and password-based service combined with an identity provider like Sign in with Apple).